WinterAxis/ESV-MD-Bible/The_Bible_esv/44_Acts/Acts_24.md

 At the same time he hoped that money would be given him by Paul.
 So he sent for him often and conversed with him.

 ###### 27
 When two years had elapsed, Felix was succeeded by Porcius Festus.
-And desiring to do the Jews a favor, Felix left Paul in prison. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And desiring to do the Jews a favor, Felix left Paul in prison.

 ***